akvasan2/MonteCarloPathwaySearch/README.md

 Involves 3 steps:

-1.Exhaustive search for antibiotic poses within translational and rotational space.
-After this search, a multidimensional energy landscape is created by evaluating antibiotic-protein interaction energy for each pose.
+**Exhaustive search for antibiotic poses within translational and rotational space.**  After this search, a multidimensional energy landscape is created by evaluating antibiotic-protein interaction energy for each pose.
 (Found in Conf_Search directory)

 Divided into 4 substeps:

-A.Exhaustive initial search of all poses for the antibiotic.
+A. Exhaustive initial search of all poses for the antibiotic.
 (Found in Conf_Search/Initial_Search)

 Involves:

-	Generating multiple drug orientations by aligning a vector of the drug to fibonacci sphere and doing self rotations of the drug
+	Generating multiple drug orientations by aligning a vector of the drug to fibonacci sphere and also generating self rotations of the drug

 	Translating the drug to all possible positions within the protein at points along a grid.

 	Removing any clashes or ring pierces between drug and protein.

 Required files:

-	Structure and coordinate files (i.e. psf, pdb) files stored as ../Input_Files/system.psf and ../Input_Files/system.pdb
+	Structure and coordinate files (i.e. psf, pdb) files stored as Conf_Search/Input_Files/system.psf and Conf_Search/Input_Files/system.pdb

 How to run:

+	cd Conf_Search/Initial_Search

 	vmd

 	source run.tcl